StarRocks/docs/administration/Scale_up_down.md

-# Scale StarRocks node in and out
+# Scale in and out

 This topic describes how to scale in and out the node of StarRocks.